kkaovsp/2025-ITCS383-Aaaaaaa/Aaaaaaa_D3_AILog.md

 We accept the code that passes pytest and the static analysis output of SonaQube and reject code that fails pytest and has issues (blocker/high severity) in the static analysis output of SonaQube.

+## Verification Steps

+### 1. Run the system
+We started the backend (**FastAPI with Uvicorn**) and the frontend (**React**) to confirm the project builds successfully and runs without runtime errors.

+### 2. Test system features
+We manually tested major features such as:
+- User registration
+- Login
+- Event creation
+- Booth management
+- Reservations
+- Payment workflows

+This confirmed that the functions behave as expected.

+### 3. Check API functionality
+We verified that API endpoints respond correctly and that requests from the frontend are processed properly by the backend.

+### 4. Debug and fix errors
+When errors occurred (such as **CORS issues** or incorrect API configuration), we inspected browser console messages and backend logs, then updated the code and retested the system.

+### 5. Verify database operations
+We confirmed that the **SQLite database** was created correctly and that operations such as creating users, events, booths, and reservations were saved and updated in the database.

+### 6. Confirm UI behavior
+We checked that the user interface updates correctly after actions such as login, reservation, and payment approval.

+These verification steps ensured that the AI-generated code works correctly and integrates properly with the system.

+## Summary

+AI tools were used to assist in generating code, debugging issues, and implementing features such as database configuration, reservation management, and payment workflows.
+The generated outputs were carefully reviewed before integration into the project.

+Some suggestions from AI were accepted directly, while others were modified or rejected to better match the system design and requirements.

+To verify the correctness of AI-generated code, we ran the system, tested major features through the frontend and API endpoints, reviewed the code manually, and confirmed that database operations and workflows function correctly.
+Static analysis using SonarQube was also checked to ensure the code meets quality standards.